intel/auto-round/examples/language-modeling/README.md

 ## 4. Evaluation
 The example supports evaluation for various tasks in lm_eval.
 Moreover, it facilitates separate evaluation through the 'evaluation.py' script, which extends support to three additional tasks (ptb, c4, and wikitext2) beyond the capabilities of the official lm_eval.
 Additionally, evaluation results will be neatly organized into an Excel file for ease of demonstration.

-For models larger than 30B, enable multi-GPU evaluation by setting 'CUDA_VISIBLE_DEVICES'.
+For large models, GPU memory may be insufficient.
+Enable multi-GPU evaluation by setting 'CUDA_VISIBLE_DEVICES'.

 Due to the large size of the model, the quantization and evaluation processes may be time-consuming.
 To provide flexibility in the process, two options are offered: